VarshiniGunti/campus-ai-grievance-system/README.md

 - Built with Google Gemini AI for intelligent analysis
 - Firebase Firestore for reliable data storage
 - React and modern web technologies
-- Community feedback and contributions
+- Project for Techsprint GDG on campus

 ---